APTrust/dart-docs/docs/developers/plugins/setup_modules.md

 # Setup Modules

-<p style="font-weight:bold;color:red;">WARNING - Setup Modules will soon be deprecated in favor of a much simpler system of importing and exporting settings.
-The import/export feature should be complete in February, 2020.
+<p style="font-weight:bold;color:red;">WARNING - Setup Modules have been deprecated in favor of a much simpler system of importing and exporting settings.
 See the docs on <a href="../../../users/settings/import/">importing</a> and <a href="../../../users/settings/export/">exporting</a> settings for more info.</p>

 Setup modules ease the process of configuring DART for users who will require common settings.
 These modules allow a developer or organization to: